 The patient treated suffered from metastatic castration-resistant prostate cancer (also known as MCTPC).
 The team collaborated with the University of California Los Angeles and Zenith Epigenetics.
 They made use of the new platform to set up a unique profile for the patient, using the patient’s clinical data.

 According to NUS News, this data generally includes elements such as drug doses and corresponding changes to tumor sizes of levels of cancer biomarkers in the blood.
 The researchers then used this data to regulate the patient’s response to the treatment.
 Hereafter, they can develop the patient’s profile on CURATE.AI.
-This profile helped to determine the optimum drug doses that the patient’s condition required at any given period of the treatment.
+This profile helps determine the optimum drug doses that the patient’s condition required at any given period of the treatment.

 Why is this important?

-The trial involved combination-therapy dosing.
+The trial involved combination therapy dosing.
 In this process, physicians use multiple drugs to counter the biological advancements supporting cancer growth.
 It is done to have drug synergy.
 Therefore, the researchers wanted a method where the doses would be more suitable for the patient than is usually the case.

 During the trial, the physicians gave the patient a combination of ZEN-3694 and enzalutamide.
 Both of these drugs can usually treat prostate cancer.